Hypothetical partition of Belgium: 21st-century position of the political parties

 Socialist Party Different (sp.a), the Flemish socialist party, states on its website that it believes an independent Flanders is not necessary.
 It does support the devolution of a number of additional responsibilities, such as the railways or the policy of employment.
 Open Flemish Liberals and Democrats (Open VLD) want more socio-economic and financial autonomy for Flanders, a homogenous division of responsibilities, more cooperation between the communities and regions and a strong federal state.
 Green, the Flemish green party, wants another round in the state reform, but only if it leads to more solidarity, a better functioning of the institutions and more democracy.
-It states on its website that it doesn't want to reform for the purpose of reforming.
+It states on its website that it does not want to reform for the purpose of reforming.
 Green wants Belgium to remain a federal state and considers the cooperation between different communities within one state to be a challenge rather than a problem.
 It also pleads for federal loyalty and respect for the rulings of the Constitutional Court and wants to see a more homogenous division of responsibilities.

 The Francophone Socialist Party (PS) and Christian democrats (cdH) promote the conservation of the current Belgian welfare state, and therefore oppose any further regionalisation of the federal social policies.
 The Reformist Movement, the Francophone liberal party, stresses in its manifesto that the Flemings are intending to split most of the solidarity mechanisms that exist between the Belgians.
 They also state that they minimize the importance of the Brussels-Capital Region as a constitutional component of the federal state.
 Their approach is to build strong links between the different components of the French-speaking part of Belgium, including Brussels and Wallonnia as well as the municipalities with a French-speaking presence around Brussels and in Voeren.
 The aim of this approach is to create a strong autonomous Francophone component within the federal state. Écolo, the Francophone Green party, supports an improvement of the political links between the communities.
 They suggest, among other things, the creation of a national electoral arrondissement for the election of part of the federal parliament.